 Each Admission Ceremony provides us with an opportunity to recognise the outstanding achievements of those who have contributed to our specialties.

-The Royal College of Radiologists (RCR) will award two Honorary Memberships of the College at the Admission Ceremony on 16 April 2021 as well as four Exception Contribution awards and other prizes and medals.
+The Royal College of Radiologists (RCR) will award one exceptional contribution award, three Honorary Memberships, three Honorary Fellowship and the Gold Medal at the Admission Ceremony on 11 June 2021 as well as other prizes and medals.

 Honorary Membership is awarded to those who have promoted the interests of clinical radiology or clinical oncology and made notable contributions to either.

 The Exceptional Contribution Award recognises Fellows or members who have dedicated a significant amount of time and service to the RCR.

 - Professor Emma Hall

 Dr David Spooner is a consultant clinical oncologist specialising in cancer diagnosis and management.
 He has special interests in treatment with chemotherapy and radiotherapy on the breast, brain (central nervous system), musculoskeletal and young people’s tumours.

 Dr Spooner has been involved with the RCR in various educational roles and with membership on various committees, culminating in serving as the Warden of Clinical Oncology from 2006 until 2010 (now known as the Medical Director, Education and Training) and Chair of the FRCR (CO2) Examination Board (2010–2014)